WestleyR/ssum/README.md

 And remember to use `CFLAGS` after the source/object files.

 If you dont have your `CPATH` or `LIBRARY_PATH` set, then you can use this instead:
-_But you should really be using the env vars, but this also works._
+_You should really be using the env vars, but this also works._

 ```
 LDFLAGS += -L/home/westleyk/.lib -I/home/westleyk/.lib/include